ruby/www.ruby-lang.org/en/news/_posts/2019-12-12-separation-of-positional-and-keyword-arguments-in-ruby-3-0.md

 ## History

-* 23rd Dec.
-2019: In 2.7.0-rc2, the warning message was slightly changed, and an API to suppress the warnings was added
+* Updated 2019-12-23: In 2.7.0-rc2, the warning message was slightly changed, and an API to suppress the warnings was added.